Te Hiringa Mahara is kaitiaki of mental health and wellbeing in Aotearoa.

 Our focus spans all government and non-government contributors to mental health and wellbeing.
 This includes the health and disability, social welfare, housing, education, and justice sectors, as well as social determinants of health, such as housing, employment, poverty, social attitudes, and discrimination.
 It includes whether approaches to mental health and wellbeing are culturally appropriate.

 Te Hiringa Mahara is guided by its values, grounding itself in Te Tiriti o Waitangi.

 You can see the Mental Health and Wellbeing Commission Act 2020 at the New Zealand Legislation website(external link).

 In 2018, Government commissioned an independent inquiry into mental health and addiction in Aotearoa New Zealand.
 The inquiry brought together thousands of voices to paint a picture of the mental health and addictions landscape, giving life to He Ara Oranga: Report of the Government Inquiry into Mental Health and Addiction(external link)

-He Ara Oranga set out 40 recommendations to improve the mental health and wellbeing of New Zealanders.
-38 of these recommendations were accepted by Government in full, in principle, or with further consideration.
+He Ara Oranga set out 40 recommendations to improve the mental health and wellbeing of all people in New Zealand.
+38 of these recommendations were accepted by Government in full, in principle, or agreed to further consideration.

 Establishing an organisation with responsibility for mental health and wellbeing was one of the recommendations accepted by Government.
 On 9 February 2021, we opened our doors as an independent Crown entity, at arms-length from the government of the day.